-A #MeToo Fight Erupts Between Two Democrats
+A #MeToo Fight Has Erupted Between Two Democrats

 Rippey Gibney and Mountz did not return requests for comment.

-Newsom has also addressed the #MeToo movement, apologizing again for the 2005 affair at a POLITICO forum last month.
+Newsom has also addressed the #MeToo movement, apologizing again for the 2005 affair at a Politico forum last month.
 “I would say the same thing that I said [then] to the voters in San Francisco.
 That I acknowledged it.
 I apologized for it.
 I learned an enormous amount from it,” Newsom said.
 “I am every day trying to be a champion and a model, not just for women and girls, but to deal with the issue that we need to focus on, which is the crisis with men and boys in this state and in this country.”

 The topic of “marital infidelities” came up last month at a Republican primary debate, when GOP candidates argued that legitimate questions of “moral character” surrounded both Newsom and Villaraigosa.
 (Villaraigosa, the other leading Democrat in the race, had an affair with a TV reporter while he served as Los Angeles mayor.)